-Addiction is a disease that affects over 20 million people every year.
-Unfortunately, only a fraction of those who suffer from addiction seeks out the help that they need.
-Many people either think that they don’t have a problem or are too embarrassed to seek out help, even if it means allowing their life to spiral out of control.
+Many people either think that they don’t have a problem or are too embarrassed to seek out help, even if it means allowing their lives to spiral out of control.
 Some people can’t afford treatment.

 What Is Addiction Therapy?

-Addiction therapy services are a critical component of the overall recovery process.
-Some might argue that it is the most important component.
+Addiction therapy services are critical components of the overall recovery process.
+Some might argue that they are the most important component.
 When it comes to addiction treatment, therapy is by far the number one focal point.

-During therapy, the person suffering from addiction will work with counselors in both an individual and group setting where they will work on honing in on the specific triggers that led to their addiction and work on reprogramming their brain so they no longer need the substance or substances of abuse anymore.
+During therapy, the person suffering from addiction will work with counselors in both an individual and group setting where they will work on honing in on the specific triggers that led to their addictions and work on reprogramming their brains so that they no longer need the substance or substances of abuse anymore.

-This allows them to truly learn and understand their addiction which is crucial in the recovery process.
+This allows such people to truly learn and understand their addictions which is crucial in the recovery process.
 After all, if we don’t learn from our mistakes, we are doomed to repeat them.

 Is Addiction Therapy Effective?

-Addiction therapy services help provide those suffering from addiction with the tools needed so that they can go on and live a happy, healthy, and sober life.
-It’s up to that person to apply the things that they learned in therapy to their everyday lives once treatment has been completed and they re-enter society.
+Addiction therapy services help provide those suffering from addiction with the tools needed so that they can go on and live happy, healthy, and sober lives.
+It’s up to those people to apply the things that they learned in addiction therapy to their everyday lives once treatment has been completed and they re-enter society.
 Addiction therapy services are fundamental parts of dual diagnosis treatment.

 What Are the Different Types of Addiction Therapy Services?

 As we mentioned above, there are several different types of addiction therapy services available, each designed to treat the person suffering from addiction and their needs.
 Before starting any type of treatment, a custom treatment plan will be put in place designed specifically for the person entering treatment and their needs.
 A treatment provider can provide payment assistance if necessary.
 Let’s take a look at some of the different types of addiction therapy that someone entering treatment might participate in.

 As the name implies, individual therapy consists of 1-on-1 therapy between a licensed therapist or counselor and the person suffering from addiction.
-Meeting in this type of setting allows the person suffering from addiction to feel more comfortable with letting their guard down and getting to the bottom of what exactly led to their addiction.
+Meeting in this type of setting allows the person suffering from addiction to feel more comfortable with letting his or her guard down and getting to the bottom of what exactly led to that person’s addiction.

-Additionally, it allows the therapist the time to focus all their attention on one person, as opposed to group therapy where the therapist will have multiple people participating in each session.
+Additionally, it allows the therapist the time to focus all of his or her attention on one person, as opposed to group therapy where the therapist will have multiple people participating in each session.
 Individual therapy is also a great way to spend more time focusing on a topic that might have been discussed in group therapy in a one-on-one setting.

 Group therapy is a great way to remind those that feel isolated that there are people out there that care for them and their well-being.
 It allows them to re-learn the social skills needed to build back up those broken relationships when they leave treatment.
 Additionally, it provides a great support system and even helps them learn new techniques for staying sober.